oracle-livelabs/spatial-graph/adb-graph/graph-vectors/import-notebook/import-notebook-sandbox.md

 <!--
     {
         "name":"Create Graph",
-        "description":"Login to Graph Studio and create a moviestream graph for when running the tenancy the lab."
+        "description":"Login to Graph Studio and create an automotive orders graph for when running the tenancy the lab."
     }
 -->